lakshmipathyarjun6/kinematic-motion-retargeting/src/virtualMarkerIO/README.md

 2. Open the "Import" or "Export Selection" menu under File and change the filetype to "virtualmarkers".

 3. Hit the import / export button.
 If import was successful, virtual markers should show up as new entities in the scene outliner.
 If export was successful, a fully populated JSON file (but using the virtualmarkers extension) should be generated at the filepath specified.

+NOTE: Virtual markers for all of our target hands and motions can be downloaded from <a href="https://drive.google.com/drive/folders/1ET-Ld6xnelF0nAEiggetz8qrTqgNwCUn">here</a>.